awsdocs/aws-config-developer-guide/doc_source/evaluate-config_develop-rules_nodejs.md

 ## Evaluating Additional Resource Types<a name="creating-custom-rules-for-additional-resource-types"></a>

 You can create custom rules to run evaluations for resource types not yet recorded by AWS Config\.
-This is useful if you want to evaluate compliance for additional resource types, such as Amazon S3 Glacier vaults or Amazon SNS topics, that AWS Config doesn't currently record\.
+This is useful if you want to evaluate compliance for additional resource types that AWS Config doesn't currently record\.
 For a list of additional resource types that you can evaluate with custom rules, see [AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)\.

 **Note**
 The list in the AWS CloudFormation User Guide may contain recently added resource types that are not yet available for creating custom rules in AWS Config\.
 AWS Config adds resource types support at regular intervals\.